Code-Institute-Submissions/Hedgemonkey-project1/README.md

 ### Contact page testing and bugs

 Fixed text-align issue for input to textfield for message where it was being centered, so changed to text-align left.

+### Find Us Page

+Fixed a bug where the footer covered the bottom of the content.

 ### Hero image